tytydraco/yessleep/out/I_saved_my_brother_from_burning_to_death_For_my_familys_sake_I_shouldve_just_let_him_die.md

 “And this time…I don’t know.
 It’s different.”

 I veered off the highway.
-Loose Cheez-Its and some old pacifiers audibly shuffled across the car’s interior.
+Loose Cheez-Its and old pacifiers audibly shuffled across the car’s interior.
 I drove by the last flickers of civilization - the rundown gas stations and the boarded-up townhomes - and that’s when I saw it, drifting thick over the treetops.

 A plume of smoke.